-One of the first tasks you should be doing is figuring out who to invite to your wedding.
-Unfortunately this is a job that’s often procrastinated on, as it can be quite challenging… and nowhere near as fun as cake tasting or trying on pretty dresses!
+One of the first tasks you need to tackle is figuring out who to invite to your wedding.
+Your guest list dictates the size of the wedding venue and the size of the budget you need.
+Unfortunately, compiling your wedding guest list is a job that’s often procrastinated on, as it can be quite challenging (and nowhere near as fun as cake tasting or trying on pretty dresses.)

 So how do you decide who is invited to your wedding?
 Here are a few steps to make it as pain-free as possible: